Medina (1811 ship)

-Medina was launched in 1811 and quickly became a West Indiaman.
+Medina was launched in 1811, and quickly became a West Indiaman.
 Ten years later she started sailing to the East Indies under a license from the British East India Company (EIC).
 She made two voyages transporting convicts to Australia, first to Sydney and then to Hobart.
 She also brought immigrants to the Swan River Colony.
 On that voyage she sustained damage that caused her to be condemned in July 1831.

 Career

 Medina first appeared in Lloyd's Register (LR) in 1811 with Kenneday, master, Davy & Co., owners, and trade Exmouth–London.
 She then became a West Indiaman.

-A gale on 20 October 1820 at Deal drove Medina, Kennedy, master, causing her to lose an anchor.
+A gale on 20 October 1820, at Deal drove Medina, Kennedy, master, causing her to lose an anchor.
 She rode out the gale with one anchor.

-In 1813 the EIC had lost its monopoly on the trade between India and Britain.
+In 1813, the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.

 On 18 November 1821, Medina, Mattison, master, sailed from Gravesend, bound for Bombay.
-On 16 December she put in as Plymouth leaky in her upper works, having to be caulked.
+On 16 December, she put in as Plymouth leaky in her upper works, having to be caulked.
 She had reached as far as longitude 8°, but had to put back because of strong, adverse gales.
 A few days later she had to be moved up the Catwater to be moored for the necessary repairs.
-On 26 December she was still at Plymouth, repairing.
-A report dated Plymouth, 15 January 1822, had almost completed her repairs and was expected to sail shortly for Bombay.
+On 26 December, she was still at Plymouth, repairing.
+A report dated Plymouth, 15 January 1822, stated that she had almost completed her repairs and was expected to sail shortly for Bombay.

-On 25 January 1822 Medina, Mattison, master, sailed for Bombay, sailing under a license from the EIC.
+On 25 January 1822, Medina, Mattison, master, sailed for Bombay, sailing under a license from the EIC.
 She arrived at Bombay on 7 June.
-On 25 October Medina, Owens, master (late Mattison), was at the Cape of Good Hope.
-She sailed on 2 November for Liverpool.
-She arrived at Liverpool on 3 March 1823 with Brown, master, after having stopped at Milford to effect some repairs.
+On 25 October, Medina, Owens, master (late Mattison), was at the Cape of Good Hope.
+She sailed on 2 November, for Liverpool.
+She arrived at Liverpool on 3 March 1823, with Brown, master, after having stopped at Milford to effect some repairs.